ivanitlearning/AWS-Associate-Courses/README.md

   - The OS does not see any encryption.
 It simply writes data out and reads data in from a disk, hence there is no performance impact.
   - If an exam question says it uses another encryption algo that isn't AES256, or it suggests you need an OS to encrypt or hold the keys, then you need to perform full disk encryption at the operating system level.
 This encryption can occur on top of EBS encryption or without it; they're two separate things.
     - Note that using full-disk encryption inside an OS *will* incur a CPU performance penalty
+- **Encryption by default** is a Region-specific setting.
+If you enable it for a Region, you cannot disable it for individual volumes or snapshots in that Region.

 ### 1.6.9.
 EC2 Network Interfaces, Instance IPs and DNS